CASMEC Medal of Honor

 - Nominee has served music education at the state level, either by their service to one of the CASMEC partnered organizations or the CASMEC conference.

-2025 CASMEC Medal of Honor – Scott Hedgecock
+2026 CASMEC Medal of Honor – Kate Francis

-For his dedicated service to music education in the State of California and for his tireless commitment to the development and improvement of the California All-State Music Education Conference, the 2025 Medal of Honor is awarded to Scott Hedgecock.
+For her dedicated service to music education in the State of California and for her tireless commitment to the development and improvement of the California All-State Music Education Conference, the 2026 Medal of Honor is awarded to Kate Francis.

 Medal of Honor Recipients: